tpietruszka/rate_limited/README.md

 - (optional) slow start feature - pace the initial requests, instead of sending them all at once
 - right now, if the API is responding quickly, we have a burst of progress, then a long wait (for the quota to renew), then another burst of progress.
-Either make this smoother (as above) or inform the user about the progress better
+Either make this smoother (as above) or inform the user about the progress better (write a message if expecting to wait for a long time before the next batch of results)
 - if/where possible, detect RateLimitExceeded - notify the user, slow down
 - should runner.schedule return futures and enable "streaming" of results?
 - add timeouts option? (for now, the user is responsible for handling timeouts)